-Remembrance Week at St Marks Church Highcliffe
+Remembrance Week at St. Mark's Church Highcliffe

-Original Artwork by Local Artist Alan Brain to Commemorate
+Original Artwork by Local Artist Alan Brain to Commemorate the end of The Great War

 Aftermath